robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_1_inverse_kinematics/README.md

 Hello, fellow code explorers and welcome to the first episode of 'Robert Robo-Workshop'!
 I'm your host, Robert Meisner, and I'm thrilled to invite you on a captivating journey as we build a mesmerizing spider robot from scratch!
 That's right, in this spectacular series, we'll be delving into the magical world of robotics, DIY, and hands-on workshops to create our very own eight-legged marvel.

 Now, if you think that I'm new to this realm, you're absolutely right!
-This is my first-ever robotics project from scratch, but worry not, because together we'll learn, grow, and overcome every challenge that comes our way.
+This is my first time tackling such a complex robotics project from scratch, but worry not, because together we'll learn, grow, and overcome every challenge that comes our way.
 Throughout this series, we'll be diving into fascinating topics such as mechanical design, electronics, coding, and much more.

 Today's enchanting adventure begins with exploring the secrets of Inverse Kinematics, where we'll learn how our spider robot will move its legs to traverse its surroundings gracefully.
  Are you ready to embark on this fantastical voyage?
  If so, then buckle up, hit that like button, and let's get started!"

 ## Resources

 This repository includes a [Jupyter Notebook](inverse_kinematics_code.ipynb) that contains the code and visualizations for the inverse kinematics tutorial.